CrispStrobe/lego-nxt-bt/README.md

 This is all work in progress.

 ## LEGO NXT

+**legonxt_transpile_scratchlink.js** works with ScratchLink and gives you the option to transpile the Codeblocks to NXC and then compile them to RXE files which the NXT Brick can run directly.

+(There are other, yet incomplete legonxt_transpile_direct and legonxt_transpile_bridge scripts.
+I might bring those up to feature parity sometime, but they were mostly for testing only.)

 **legonxt-direct.js** will give you direct control of the NXT Brick.
 Note you probably must beforehand connect over your device Bluetooth Settings the Brick, then you will have it available for TurboWarp.